cesmii/GraphQL-API/Demos/UA to GraphQL/README.md

-# node-opcua-sample
+# UA-to-GraphQL Demo

-a simple OPCUA sample client to demonstrate how to use the [node-opcua](https://github.com/node-opcua/node-opcua) SDK and send data to the SMIP via GraphQL.
+A simple OPCUA sample client to demonstrate how to use the [node-opcua](https://github.com/node-opcua/node-opcua) SDK and send data to the SMIP via GraphQL.

 * clone the repo
 * enter the directory
 * run `npm install`
+* modify the UA server section of `ua-to-graphql.js` to point to your UA server and desired tag (node)
 * run `node ua-to-graphql.js`

 Note: This project was forked from https://github.com/node-opcua/node-opcua-sample -- which apparently has an old version of lodash with some security vulnerabilities.
 If you intend to use in production, you may wish to update the upstream repo, or try out other UA SDKs.